honojs/node-server/README.md

 Hono is ultrafast web framework for Cloudflare Workers, Deno, and Bun.
 **It's not for Node.js**.
-BUT, there may be a case that you really want to run on Node.js.
+**BUT**, there may be a case that you really want to run on Node.js.
 This library is an adaptor server that connects Hono and Node.js.

 Hono is ultra fast, but not so fast on Node.js, because there is an overhead to adapt Hono's API to Node.js.

-You should not run tha application using Hono on Node.js, but if you really want to, use this.
+By the way, it is 2.0 times faster than Express.

 ## Install